mstephen19/chat-app/README.md

 Currently, there is only a configuration to run the little app in development mode.

+The secret key for JWT should be stored in a `.env` file within the `server` folder under the name `JWT_SECRET_KEY`.
+If the key is not provided, then `env-var-not-found` will be used as a fallback key.
+The environment variable can also be provide by modifying the `docker-compose.yml` file.

 Start your Docker daemon and run the following command while navigated to the project's directory:

 ```shell